 Mark Clark Extension

-Lacking a funding plan, Charleston-area leaders continue to push controversial project
+Lacking a funding plan, Charleston-area leaders pull a bait-and-switch

 Cost to taxpayers, environment too high

 The project for years has been mired in controversy because the cost has ballooned to more than $700 million.
 It will also wreck valuable wetlands needed to absorb Charleston’s increased flooding, and it will boost sprawling development in some of the region’s most flood-prone areas.